-Here are 14 great grants for writers based in the United States.
+Here are 20 great grants for writers based in the United States.

 Keep in mind that one key to success for this grant is securing a “Change Partner”: an individual, business, or organization that is connected to your work, and who will endorse your project.

 If you are at least 18 years old and live in Bucks, Camden, Chester, Delaware, Montgomery or Philadelphia counties, you are eligible to apply.
 However, full-time art students are not eligible.
 All genres are welcome.
-Applications must be received by the biannual deadlines (March 1 and August 1 in 2017), and you can only apply once per grant cycle.
+Applications must be received by the biannual deadlines (March 1 and August 1 in 2020), and you can only apply once per grant cycle.

 Check out this page for all the details.

-This writer-in-residence award is an amazing opportunity for an emerging writer under the age of 40 to devote a semester to a fiction project.
+This writer-in-residence award is an amazing opportunity for an emerging writer under the age of 39 to devote a semester to a fiction project.

 Applicants should have published at least one book, three copies of which must be submitted with a cover letter explaining their next project and their C.V.